Mediation Analysis Synthetic Control: A user-friendly empirical example

+Given that we estimate the indirect effect $\delta(d)$ when $d=0$, this is the effect that only an increase in cigarette prices would have had in the absence of other programs (i.e., the prevention and control program, the research activity, the increase in indoor clean air ordinances).
+As shown in Figure \ref{fig2} in Appendix \ref{med_con}, Proposition 99 induced a strong increase in cigarette prices since 1989 and remained stable up to 1996.
+After this year, the two prices started to converge until 1999, when the difference between the two prices sharply diverged again.

-This is confirmed by the total, direct, and indirect effects estimates displayed in table \ref{tab2} and figure \ref{fig3}. \footnote{All results are fairly robust to leaving one country out from the donor pool with few exceptions.
-For example, the results for Belgium and Ireland are sensitive to the exclusion of Norway.
-This is due to a lack of overlap in the pre-intervention period.
-See Appendix \ref{loo}. }
+In Table \ref{tab2} and Figure \ref{fig5}, we report the estimates for the total, direct, and indirect effects\footnote{The results are robust to leaving one state out from the donor pool (see Appendix \ref{spill}).}.